 Answer: ARRT contracts with more than 25 states for administering ARRT exams to state license/permit candidates.
 Each state has rules and regulations that identify the qualifications required for a person to become licensed in that specific state.
 Contact your state licensing agency to find out more information.
-The list of radiologic technologist state licensing agencies is provided at www.staterhc.org.
+A link to a list of radiologic technologist state licensing agencies is provided at www.staterhc.org.